-The table below summarises the recognised amounts of assets and liabilities assumed at the date of acquisition (29 March 2021) of KrunchData Limited.
-The fair value of these assets and liabilities was reviewed by management and was judged to be in line with the book value in KrunchData Limited at the point of acquisition.
+Details of the total purchase consideration, the net assets acquired, and goodwill are shown below.
+The table summarises the recognised amounts of assets and liabilities assumed at 23 March 2022 of KrunchData Limited with the comparative figures showing the position at the date of acquisition of 21 March 2021.
+The fair values of these assets and liabilities was reviewed by management and was judged to be in line with the book value in KrunchData Limited at the point of acquisition.